 If you modify the Automation workflow, the behavior may vary for each lead because not all leads start the workflow at the same time.
 Different leads will be at different steps depending on when they entered the workflow.
 Leads that haven’t yet reached a newly added step will be eligible for it, while those who have already completed the workflow will not be affected by the changes.

-Please Note: The campaign management and campaign reports can be found inside the workflow of Automation.
+The campaign management and campaign reports can be found inside the workflow of Automation.

+You can track Automation Campaign Reports directly inside the Automation section of your MailBluster account for each individual Automation workflow.
 Each Automation Report can be found under Automation > Workflows.
 Select any Workflow and then click on 3 dot (…) ellipsis.
 Then click View Report.

 After clicking View report under Workflows, you will see a generated report like this based on your email campaigns set in the workflow: